zetta/daedalus/README.md

 ```

 ### Get shortest driving route
-Get shortest driving route for submitted locations (sequence of `[lat, lon]` values starting from start location resulting in shortest path)
+Get the shortest driving route for a given location (sequence of `[lat, lon]` values starting from start location resulting in shortest path).

 Method:
 - `GET`